Bell-Ringing

 Let us start in the belfry that is where the bells are hung in a metal or in the case of St Giles’ a large oak framework.

-The bell hangs down from a head-stock with it’s mouth facing the floor and up inside is the clapper.
+The bell hangs down from a head-stock with its mouth facing the floor and up inside is the clapper.
 The clapper has a shaft, a ball and a flight.
 When the bell is rung the ball hits the inside of the bell and makes the sound.

 The headstock pivots at either end on gudgeon pins attached to the framework.
 At one side a piece of straight grained ash stands up from the headstock, this is called a stay.
 At the other end there is a big wooden wheel to which a rope is attached to the middle of the spokes then comes out through a small hole (garter hole) in the wall of the wheel, drops through a wooden pulley box and down through the belfry floor.
 Beneath the bell near the floor is a piece of wood attached to the frame called a slider which pivots so that the wood can be pushed to and fro by the stay.